Evaluate a simulation function on each row of a data frame or tibble

 .progress = FALSE,

-.options = furrr::furrr_options(),
+.options = furrr::furrr_options(seed = TRUE),

-system_time = TRUE
+system_time = TRUE,

 - params

 data frame or tibble containing simulation parameter values.
 Each row should represent a separate set of parameter values.
+Column names must exactly match the argument names of

 function to be evaluated, with argument names matching the variable names in

-.
-The function must return adata.frame
+params.
+The function must return adata.frame,tibble, or vector.- ...

 additional arguments passed to

-character string to set the name of the column storing the results of the simulation.
+character string to set the name of the nested column storing the results of the simulation.
 Default is

-.- .progress
+".results".- .progress

 A single logical.
 Should a progress bar be displayed?
 Only works with multisession, multicore, and multiprocess futures.
 Note that if a multicore/multisession future falls back to sequential, then a progress bar will not be displayed.